TDG-Platform/docs/protogenv2LULC.md

 **Limitations:**		The layer uses smoothing operators in cross-class interfaces for noise reduction.
 This might result in loss/misinterpretation of small class patches (8m^2).

-**Task input:**		WorldView 2 or WorldView 3 multi-spectral imagery (8-band optical and VNIR data sets) that has been atmospherically compensated by the AOP processor.
-Supported formats are .TIF, .TIL, .VRT, .HDR.

-**Task output:**		RGB .TIF image of type UINT8x3.